VRushLP/DoItApp/README.txt

 Use cases
 ----------------------------------------

+For your convenience, there is an account registered as guest@gmail.com.

 1) Register a user
     Fully implemented.
 Registration is done via custom accounts, which requires a user to supply an email and password.
 Users can then log in with that custom account.